-ADMINISTRATIVE ASSISTANT - SELECT BOARD
+ADMINISTRATIVE ASSISTANT - BOARD OF SELECTMEN

-Responsible administrative, supervisory and customer service work, supporting the operations of the Select Board; all other related work, as required.
+Responsible administrative, supervisory and customer service work, supporting the operations of the Board of Selectmen; all other related work, as required.

 Works under the general supervision of the Board Administrator, in accordance with established methods and procedures.